8 Documentation

 8. Calculate anx_mean

-9. Merge in treatment and tch_id variables from roster file
+9. Merge in treatment from roster file

 10. Add missing value codes